 Primarily, the practice of acupuncture looks at patients through the lens of Traditional Chinese Medicine (TCM) and concept of Qi (energy) flow throughout the body on invisible pathways called meridians.
 The practice of dry needling is performed within the framework of a Western medical diagnosis and is grounded in clinical neurophysiology based on functional MRI studies and a strong scientific understanding of human anatomy and pain neurophysiology.

-If you want to know if Dynamic Integrative Needling could be beneficial for your condition schedule a free phone consultation or 20 minute discovery session.
+If you want to know if Dynamic Integrative Needling could be beneficial for your condition schedule a 20 minute discovery session.
 Our experts at One Accord Physical Therapy are looking forward to serving you.